zhenjie05/ReRoute/README.md

 ### The Problem

 Planning a group trip means juggling flights, budgets, itineraries, and everyone's clashing preferences across multiple single-purpose apps and a group chat.
-Stakeholders — the trip organizer, budget-conscious members, and spontaneous members — each feel this differently: the organizer carries the coordination load, budget-conscious members get hit hardest by cost disputes, and spontaneous members are frustrated when nothing adapts.
+Stakeholders, the trip organizer, budget-conscious members, and spontaneous members, each feel this differently: the organizer carries the coordination load, budget-conscious members get hit hardest by cost disputes, and spontaneous members are frustrated when nothing adapts.
 The moment plans change mid-trip, existing tools go silent.

-Apps like **TripIt** organize itineraries well but stop there — they don't handle group budgeting, decision-making, or what happens when a flight gets delayed.
+Apps like **TripIt** organize itineraries well but stop there, they don't handle group budgeting, decision-making, or what happens when a flight gets delayed.
 Travelers are left stitching multiple apps together themselves.

 ### Our Solution

-ReRoute gives every trip a dedicated **Trip Room** — one shared space that plans the trip with AI, mediates group decisions, adapts in real time when plans break, splits the bill, and remembers the trip once it's over.
+ReRoute gives every trip a dedicated **Trip Room**, one shared space that plans the trip with AI, mediates group decisions, adapts in real time when plans break, splits the bill, and remembers the trip once it's over.
 Instead of treating "the group disagrees" and "the plan broke" as separate problems, ReRoute resolves both through the same in-chat decision-card mechanism.

 **Feature set:**
 - 🗺️ AI route planning with live rerouting and safety/news risk alerts
-- 🏔️ Landmark exploration — real photo primary, AI-generated 3D model as a secondary preview
+- 🏔️ Landmark exploration, real photo primary, AI-generated 3D model as a secondary preview
-- 🏠 Trip Rooms — anonymous voting, comments, group chat, opt-in live location sharing
+- 🏠 Trip Rooms, anonymous voting, comments, group chat, opt-in live location sharing
 - 💸 Splitwise-style expense splitting with AI receipt scanning
 - 🤖 AI-suggested itineraries from aggregate traveler behavior
 - 🆘 Emergency SOS with local emergency number lookup